Resources#

 Dynamic resource requests select a single matching resource instance.

-Experiment‑level resource metadata (optional)#
+Protocol‑level resource metadata (optional)#

 type: water_purification